denten-books/plain-text/main.md

 ideology, in the orthodox Marxist schema of things, exists as a "political superstructure [...] to which correspond definite forms of social consciousness."
-In the Marxist model, ideology floats *above* the material base--the dominant mode of production--that "determines the general character of the social the social, political and spiritual processes of life [@marx_contribution_1904, 11]."
+In the Marxist model, ideology floats *above* the material base---the dominant mode of production---that "determines the general character of the social the social, political and spiritual processes of life [@marx_contribution_1904, 11]."
 Althusser's influential contribution to this world view was to insist that ideology, although secondary to the mode of